Werpherp/PCLU/README.md

 3.5.1 how does the system wprks?

-The rack and pinion steering system converts the rotational motion of your steering wheel into the linear motion needed to turn the car's wheel. this system is used to reduce the tires in slipping and prevents oversteer and understeer. pressure must be constantly applied for the steering gear to be in contact with pinion bar
+The rack and pinion steering system converts the rotational motion of your steering wheel into the linear motion needed to turn the car's wheel.
+This system is used to reduce the tires in slipping and prevents oversteer and understeer.
+Pressure must be constantly applied for the steering gear to be in contact with pinion bar.

 4.0 Power management